Finding the Right Community for Your Small Business

 Using Social Media to Build Community

 Community doesn’t stop at memberships.
+I also discuss how to:

 Build genuine community through Instagram and social media